 Oppn members walk out of LS to protest against Parvesh Verma

-Opposition members, including those from the Congress, on Monday walked out of Lok Sabha when BJP member Parvesh Verma rose to initiate a debate on the Motion of Thanks on the President's address to protest his controversial remarks during an election rally here.
-As soon as Verma rose to initiate the debate, opposition members raised slogans against him.
+Opposition members, including those from the Congress and DMK, walked out of Lok Sabha on Monday when BJP member Parvesh Verma rose to initiate a debate on the Motion of Thanks on the President's address to protest his controversial remarks during a poll rally here.
+As soon as Verma rose to initiate the debate, opposition members raised slogans against him like "Sharam Karo (Have Shame)".

-Speaker Om Birla said what a member says outside cannot be raised inside the House and members should not set a "bad precedent".
-He said as a member, Verma has all the rights to speak in Lok Sabha.
+Speaker Om Birla said what a member says outside cannot be raised inside the House and that members should not set a "wrong precedent".
+The speaker also said that a member has all rights to speak inside the House and it is not right to raise any incident which has happened outside the House.

+He emphasised that Verma was offering Motion of Thanks on the President's Address.
+Opposition members, including those from Congress and DMK, walked out of the House.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)